-We observe that not every color sequence $c$ of dimension~$h$, even when having a valid total size $\sum_{i=1}^h c_i$, can be used to construct an ancestral coloring of the perfect binary tree $T(h)$.
-For example, it is easy to verify that there are no ancestral colorings of $T(2)$ using $\vec c=[1,5]$, i.e., 1 Red and 5 Greens, and similarly, no ancestral colorings of $T(3)$ using $\vec c = [2,3,9]$, i.e., 2 Reds, 3 Greens, and 9 Blues.
-It turns out that there is a very neat characterization of \textit{all} color sequences of dimension $h$ for that an ancestral coloring of $T(h)$ exists.
+We observe that not every color sequence $c$ of dimension~$h$, even with a valid total size $\sum_{i=1}^h c_i$, can be used to construct an ancestral coloring of the perfect binary tree $T(h)$.
+For example, it is easy to verify that there are no ancestral colorings of $T(2)$ using $\vec c=[1,5]$ (1 Red, 5 Greens), and no ancestral colorings of $T(3)$ using $\vec c = [2,3,9]$ (2 Reds, 3 Greens, 9 Blues).
+It turns out that there exists a very neat characterization of \textit{all} color sequences of dimension $h$ for that an ancestral coloring of $T(h)$ exists.
 We refer to them as $h$-\textit{feasible color sequences} (see Definition~\ref{def:feasibility}).

 \begin{definition}[Feasible color sequence] A (sorted) color sequence $\vec c$ of dimension $h$ is called $h$-\textit{feasible} if it satisfies the following two conditions: \begin{itemize} \item (C1) $\sum_{i=1}^\ell c_i \geq \sum_{i=1}^\ell 2^i$, for every $1\leq \ell \leq h$, and \item (C2) $\sum_{i=1}^h c_i = \sum_{i=1}^h 2^i = 2^{h+1}-2$. \end{itemize} Condition (C1) means that Colors $1,2,\ldots,\ell$ are sufficient in numbers to color all nodes in Layers $1,2,\ldots,\ell$ of the perfect binary tree $T(h)$ (Layer $i$ has $2^i$ nodes).
-Condition (C2) states that the total size of $c$ is equal to the number of nodes in $T(h)$. \end{definition}
+Condition (C2) states that the total size of $\vec c$ is equal to the number of nodes in $T(h)$. \end{definition}

-The biggest challenge we face in designing the CSA is to maintain feasible color sequences at \textit{every} step of the algorithm.
+The biggest challenge in designing CSA is to maintain feasible color sequences at \textit{every} step of the algorithm.